Understanding Different Types of Pyrolyzers

 Micro-Furnace Pyrolyzer

-And finally, we have the Micro-furnace pyrolyzer.
-Micro-furnace design allows a full range EGA to obtain a thermal profile of an unknown sample for light compounds, volatiles, and additives as well as oligomers, heavy, and polymeric compounds.
-The EGA experiments can be performed from 40 °C to maximum temperature (1050 °C) and correlate results to well-established TGA techniques throughout the entire temperature range of the experiment.
+Finally, we have the Micro-furnace pyrolyzer.
+The micro-furnace design allows a full range EGA to obtain a thermal profile of an unknown sample for light compounds, volatiles, and additives as well as oligomers, heavy, and polymeric compounds.
+You can perform EGA experiments from 40 °C to 1050 °C. The system correlates results with well-established TGA techniques throughout the entire temperature range of the experiment.

-This Micro-furnace pyrolyzer capability is critical for evaluation of unknown samples.
+The capability of Micro-furnace pyrolyzers is critical for analyzing unknown samples.

 This technology directly deposits all pyrolyzates on-column in a single step process for a continuous-mode analysis.
-A sample is placed in an inert deactivated cup held at the ambient temperature in helium and is not subjected to heat prior to the analysis.
+The chemist places the sample in an inert, deactivated cup held at the ambient temperature in helium.
+The system prevents heat exposure prior to the analysis.
 The micro-furnace is preheated to the desired temperature.
 The temperature is precisely measured with a thermal couple sensor near the sample.
 The sample cup then drops into the quartz pyrolysis tube, where the sample is quickly and reproducibly pyrolyzed.
-The pyrolyzates are continuously swept onto the GC analytical column for separation and detection by MS or any other detector.
+The carrier gas sweeps pyrolyzates continuously onto the GC column for separation and detection by MS or any other detector.

 The continuous-mode process of the micro-furnace allows low and high molecular-weight, as well as polar compounds to be detected and analyzed.
-Absence of any transfer line is also critical in the ability of this device to detect heavy and polar pyrolyzates and additives.
+Eliminating the transfer line enhances the ability to detect heavy and polar pyrolyzates.

 Micro-furnace technology guarantees reproducibility and accuracy of the temperature with ±0.1 °C. Every facet of the system is designed to ensure reliability and data quality.
 All wetted surfaces are quartz or temperature stable deactivated.
 There is no transfer line with cold spots and no cross contamination.